lumliolum/lumliolum.github.io/_posts/2026-05-10-icml-submission-experience.md

 I feel that only reviewer A and reviewer C understood our contribution.
 C didn't take any decision and passed it to AC.
 Sometimes, I feel that C should have taken a side rather than passing to AC (For eg., should have decreased the score).
 In a world where C rejects the paper citing that one has rewrite a lot and it requires significant changes, I would have argued that it was very nitpicky, but could have got some closure with time.
 The reason I feel that C should have picked a lane is because he gave a confidence of 5.

 I'm also thankful to C because he gave a really good idea on how to generalize our theorems.
-So in real life, suppose I meet C -- I would have just said that you could have picked a lane.

 Note : All reviewers are referred as "he, his" etc. It is easy to write for me this way.